dotnet/android/README.md

 # Support

-.NET for Android is part of .NET MAUI, since it was introduced in May 2022 as part of .NET 6, and is currently supported as described on the [.NET MAUI Support Policy][maui-support-policy].
+.NET for Android is part of .NET MAUI, since it was introduced in May 2022 as part of .NET 6, and is currently supported as described in the [.NET MAUI Support Policy][maui-support-policy].

 Support for Xamarin.Android ended on **May 1, 2024** as per the [Xamarin Support Policy][xamarin-support-policy]: